grids-energy/pretty-good-predictions/README.md

 - **MONTH:** From 1-12.
 - **CAPACITYRESERVE:** Does this look right:

-   ('AVAILABLEGENERATIONPREDICTED' - 'TOTALDEMANDPREDICTED' - 'NETINTERCHANGEPREDICTED')/'AVAILABLEGENERATIONPREDICTED'
+   (AVAILABLEGENERATIONPREDICTED - TOTALDEMANDPREDICTED - NETINTERCHANGEPREDICTED)/AVAILABLEGENERATIONPREDICTED

    I hope it's right.
 Capapacity Reserve % as a decimal from 0 to 1.